zhanymkanov/fastapi-best-practices/README.md

    6. When `service.async_get_pong` is done, server returns a response to the client

 The caveat is that operations that are non-blocking awaitables or sent to thread pool must be I/O intensive tasks (e.g. open file, db call, external API call).
-- Awaiting CPU intensive tasks (e.g. heavy calculations, data processing, video transcoding) is worthless, since CPU has to work to finish the tasks, while I/O operations are external and server does nothing while waiting for that operations to finish, thus it can go to the next tasks.
+- Awaiting CPU-intensive tasks (e.g. heavy calculations, data processing, video transcoding) is worthless since the CPU has to work to finish the tasks, while I/O operations are external and server does nothing while waiting for that operations to finish, thus it can go to the next tasks.
-- Running CPU intensive tasks in other threads also isn't effective, because of [GIL](https://realpython.com/python-gil/).
+- Running CPU-intensive tasks in other threads also isn't effective, because of [GIL](https://realpython.com/python-gil/).
 In short, GIL allows only one thread to work at a time, which makes it useless for CPU tasks.
 - If you want to optimize CPU intensive tasks you should send them to workers in another process.